omerwer/Personal-projects/python/stocks-analysis/README.md

   - TradingView
   - Yahoo Finance
   - Finviz
-- 🧠 Generate stock-specific insights using a custom **ChatGPT prompt**
+- 🧠 Generate stock-specific insights from the above sources using a custom **ChatGPT prompt**
 - 🌐 Clean and responsive UI with Tailwind CSS
 - 📈 Automatically renders JSON responses into human-readable HTML
 - 🔗 Hyperlink and Markdown support for rich text formatting